MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/detailslist.md

 :::image type="content" source="media/details-list.png" alt-text="Details List control.":::

 ## Description

 A details list is a robust way to display an information-rich collection of items, and allow people to sort, group, and filter the content.
 Use a details list when information density is critical.

-The DetailsList code component allows using of the [Fluent UI DetailsList component](https://developer.microsoft.com/fluentui#/controls/web/detailslist) from inside canvas apps and custom pages.
+The Details List code component allows using of the [Fluent UI Details List component](https://developer.microsoft.com/fluentui#/controls/web/detailslist) from inside canvas apps and custom pages.

 [View component in the Creator Kit GitHub repository](https://github.com/microsoft/powercat-creator-kit/tree/main/CreatorKitCore/SolutionPackage/Controls/cat_PowerCAT.FluentDetailsList)

 ## Limitations

-This PCF component can only be used in Canvas apps and Custom Pages.
+This PCF component can only be used in canvas apps and custom pages.

 ## Key properties